How to Process Voice Recordings in DaVinci Resolve Using Fairlight (Free)

 FIGURE 3

 You can monitor these levels with the Gain Reduction meter (the bar in the middle corresponds with compression).
 As soon as your input goes above your threshold, you’ll see the meter activate.
-Try looping the loudest section of your track so you adjust the threshold until it’s averaging around 3dB.
+Try looping the loudest section of your so you adjust the threshold until it’s averaging around 3dB.

 3. Make Up Gain